markocherrie/CEMRA/README.md

 Q18.
 Higher duration
 Q19.
 Have to update the metadata file if non-hospital scenario picked Q20.
 Make paramters file DT table
+Q21.
+Need to change the text information for route and infected tab when there are multiple groups - speaking/listening etc..
+Q22.
+Need to change runs so that InfsurfacesNF and InsurfacesFF are in